 Students are typically easy to please and have a few clear, yet limited, desires from their housing accommodations.

-The predictability of resident expectations — as well as the low cost of appeasing these demands — makes students an appealing rental pool.
+The predictability of resident expectations and the low cost of appeasing these demands make students an appealing rental pool.
 In short, students seek accommodation that’s an easy commute to campus and, at a bare minimum, clean and quick to access.
-Thanks to these laissez-faire requirements, marketing apartments to this demographic is fairly easy.
+These laissez-faire requirements make marketing apartments to this demographic fairly easy.

 3. Parental security

 Usually, students must have their parents as guarantors on their apartment leases.
-This gives you peace of mind knowing that students’ rent will be paid on time.
+Knowing that students’ rent will be paid on time gives you peace of mind.

 “Students are less likely to leave rent unpaid thanks to the possibility of parents stepping in.”
 This provides landlords with a good reason to rent to this demographic.